Lucas2011wastaken/latex2svgAPI/README.md

 Extra cache zone for certain user(s).
 By specifying a `superiorcacheid`, it will save the latest success output automatically, and provide the result directly to users next time they request for the exact same thing(aka. identical `superiorcacheid`).

-The superiorcache can be managed(list, delete) easily.
+Superiorcache can be managed(list, delete) easily.
+See also [Calling the API -- superiorcache](#superiorcache).

 `superiorcacheid` can't contain illegal characters(i.e. `/?.\@#$&()|:*;<>"`).

+You can access to superiorcache without leaking your token and superiorcacheid by calling the API directly using the UID of the cached SVG, see also [Calling the API -- superiorcache](#superiorcache).

 ## User control